phac-nml/ArborView/README.md

 - Metadata associated with samples present in the phylogenetic tree.

-- Must be in a tab-delimed file format, with the header as the first line and `sample_id` as the first column.
+- Must be in a tab-delimed file format, with the header as the first line and `sample_id` as the first column. **This is a mandatory requirement**.

-- Additional metadata fields that could be useful from a public health perspective are shown in the above sample; however, this does not represent an exhaustive list.
+- Additional metadata fields could have any name.

 ## Data Output

 - Phylogenetic trees that are visualized in ArborView can be exported as either PNG or SVG files.

 - It is also possible to export both the full metadata table and a filtered metadata table as tab-delimited files.
+Do not forget to apply filters by pressing `Filter Data` button before data export.

 # Legal and Compliance Information